viraj-kabbur/user_manuals/school-admin/dashboard-layout/manage-classes.md

 ### **3. Join Class**

-Enables admins or students to join pre-existing classes.
+Enables admins to join pre-existing classes.

 * **How It Works:**
   * Access class content, assignments, and RealBoard discussions seamlessly.